-Abigail Disney: Okay.
+ABIGAIL DISNEY: Okay.
 So wait, what?!
 Tell me about this.

-Stacey Abrams: So I grew up reading romance novels.
+STACEY ABRAMS: So I grew up reading romance novels.
 I've always loved them.
 I also grew up watching General Hospital, especially during their Luke and Laura, uh, Robert and Anna, the WSB.
 All of that.

-Abigail Disney: Yes.
+ABIGAIL DISNEY: Yes.
 Yes.
 Yes.

-Stacey Abrams: Yeah.
+STACEY ABRAMS: Yeah.
 So by the time I was in high school I actually wrote my first attempt at a romance novel in high school.
 It did not go too far cause I was actually, it was in middle school.
-So, I didn't know enough to write a full novel.
+So I didn't know enough to write a full novel.

-Abigail Disney: Yeah.
-The heaving chest or whatever don't really make much sense yet.
+ABIGAIL DISNEY: Yeah.
+The heaving chest or whatever don't really make much sense.

-Stacey Abrams: Exactly.
+STACEY ABRAMS: Yeah.
 And then when I was in law school, my last year of law school, I wanted to write a spy novel.
 It was going to be based on my ex-boyfriend's dissertation on micro zeolites.